Kentucky Medical Malpractice Lawyers

 If you did not learn of your injuries until a later date, the clock will start from the date of your diagnosis.
 Keep in mind, however, that Kentucky has a five-year statute of repose, which requires that any medical malpractice claim be filed within five years of the error occurring.
 If the statute of limitations or repost runs out, you likely no longer have a case.

-Fortunately, when you work with an attorney in a timely manner, you won’t need to concern yourself with this deadline, as your lawyer at Wilt & Associates will do everything possible to get your claim filed with more than enough time to spare to hold the doctor, hospital, pharmacy, or any other party responsible.
+Fortunately, when you work with an attorney in a timely manner, you won’t need to concern yourself with this deadline, as your lawyer at Wilt Injury Lawyers will do everything possible to get your claim filed with more than enough time to spare to hold the doctor, hospital, pharmacy, or any other party responsible.

 How can your Kentucky medical malpractice lawyers help?